glenjamin/skin-deep/README.md

 #### tree.toString()

-Produce a friendly JSX-esque representation of the tree.
+Produce a friendly JSX-esque representation of the rendered tree.

+This is not really suitable for asserting against as it will lead to very brittle tests.
+Its main purpose is supposed to be for printing out nice debugging information, eg `"no <selector> found in <tree.toString()>"`.

 Returns `string`